Resources

 Rationale

-Two insurance authorization denials in 30 days; operational risk
+Two generic care plans found in 30 days; continuity risk

 Owner